 |Selenium||21.9 mcg||41.4 mcg|

-Alaska Pollock and Atlantic Pollack Health Benefits
+Alaskan Pollock and Atlantic Pollack Health Benefits

 Omega-3 Fatty Acids

 Atlantic Pollock provides almost double the number of omega-3 fatty acids than Alaskan.
-Although they both provide a good amount like most fish.
+Although both pollock provide a good amount like most fish.
 Omega-3 fatty acids are heart healthy and help keep arteries healthy.